Permission use cases¶

 With the content/cleantrash

-Policy, the User can empty the Trash even if they do not have access to the trashed content,
+policy, the user can empty the Trash even if they don't have access to the trashed content, for example, because it belonged to a Section that the user doesn't have permissions for.

 Restrict editing to part of the tree¶

-If you want to let the User create or edit content, but only in one part of the content tree, use Limitations.
+If you want to let the User create or edit content, but only in one part of the content tree, use limitations.

-Three Limitations that you could use here are Section
+Three limitations that you could use here are Section

-Limitation, Location
+limitation, Location

-Limitation and Subtree of Location
+limitation and Subtree of Location

-Section Limitation¶
+Section limitation¶

 Let's assume you have two Folders under your Home: Blog and Articles.

-You can let a User create content for the blogs, but not in Articles, by adding a Section
+You can let a user create content for the blogs, but not in Articles, by adding a Section

-the Blog content item.
+limitation to the Blog content item.

-This allows the User to publish content anywhere under this Location in the structure.
+This allows the User to publish content anywhere under this location in the structure.

-Location Limitation¶
+Location limitation¶

 If you add a Location

-Subtree of Location Limitation¶
+Subtree of location limitation¶

-To limit the User's access to a subtree, use the Subtree of Location
+To limit the user's access to a subtree, use the Subtree of Location

-You do it by creating two new Roles for a User Group:
+You do it by creating two new roles for a user group:

 - Role with a